 - Save the file as a CSV type file.

-Specify whether the file contains the actual quantity in stock, or a figure by which the existing inventory level should be changed by (e.g. 1, or -1, to increase or decrease by 1).
+Quantity: Specify whether the file contains the actual quantity in-stock (e.g. set total quantity to 1), or an amount by which the existing inventory level should be changed by (e.g. 1, or -1, to increase or decrease by 1).

-A cost price is required for making the accounting entries for each stock correction.
-The price can be taken from a price list or from the file.
+Use cost price from: Specify whether the value used for adding stock should be taken from a price list or from the file.

 - Browse for and select the CSV file to import.